Race Equality in the Workplace Summit

 Chief Growth Officer , Capita Plc

-Ismail Amla is Chief Growth Officer at Capita Plc, the UK’s largest tech-enabled BPO provider and is recognized as one of the top 100 most influential Black, Asian and minority ethnic (BAME) leaders in the UK tech sector.
-Ismail has a technology-focused career, spanning Europe and North America, having held leadership roles at Accenture, CapCo & IBM.
-Ismail has a track record of delivering value from large, strategic transformations across a diverse range of industry in both the public and private sectors.
-In a fiercely competitive environment, Ismail’s experience has delivered innovative services, which solve business challenges, enhance services and make organisations more efficient and effective.
-Specific skills include strategy formulation; technology innovation, sales, marketing and business development; business transformation; project management; and human capital development.
-As well as an MBA from Manchester university and an honorary doctorate from the University of Bolton, Ismail holds a number of board positions including: UK Sport; The University of East London; and is an advisor at the Weissman Centre for International Business in New York.
+Ismail Amla is Chief Growth Officer at Capita Plc, the UK’s largest tech-enabled BPO provider and is recognised as one of the top 100 most influential Black, Asian and minority ethnic (BAME) leaders in the UK tech sector.
+With a career spanning Europe and North America, Ismail has a wealth of experience delivering value and large-scale transformation in some of the world's most renowned technology and consulting firms - including IBM, CapCo and Accenture.
+As a dedicated advocate of equality, diversity and inclusion, Ismail is committed to using his platform to champion the power of individuals in transforming organisations.
+In this session he will discuss his own experiences - both as a BAME professional, and as a senior leader - as well as discuss how businesses can do more to drive sustainable, meaningful progress in the diversity agenda.
+As well as an MBA from Manchester University and an honorary doctorate from the University of Bolton, Ismail was appointed to the Board of UK Sport in April 2020, currently the only Muslim and BAME board member; holds a board position at The University of East London; and is an advisor at the Weissman Centre for International Business in New York.

 - Making D&I a mission-critical function

 - Practising authentic leadership: what does that look like and who is driving it?

 - Advocates and change agents: if they’re not working, here are the difficult questions to ask